Intelligence-led economic crime & security solutions

 The compliance failure

 Most financial institutions are running compliance functions that generate hundreds of thousands of alerts — of which 95% or more are false positives.
-Analysts spend their careers investigating what does not exist while the real-time threats that do exist accumulate undetected.
+Analysts spend their careers investigating what does not exist while the real-time threats accumulate undetected.
 This is not surveillance.
 It is noise.
 The compliance function has become a cost centre that consumes resource without delivering proportionate risk reduction, and the structural cause — rule-based, static monitoring tools — cannot be resolved by adding more rules or more headcount.

 The regulatory ratchet